-- · details of the loss monitoring system used for the UPSS - an incident management procedure that sets out the actions to be followed in dealing with any leaks and spills from the UPSS - maintenance details for the UPSS - the current 'as built' drawings as per section 6.4.3 of AS4897.
-Where current as-built drawings are not available for a system (e.g. the system is very old and inadequate records have been kept), an approximate diagram of the known layout of the underground structures can be included, noting that 'this is a best approximation' - a plan of the storage site, including but not limited to the location of the storage system, all buildings and associated infrastructure, all fences and gates, location of all groundwater monitoring wells, unsealed surfaces, drainage and services, buildings and associated infrastructure (above and below ground) - a list of industry standards that were followed for the design, installation and operation of the UPSS - a copy of industry standards that have been followed in constructing and maintaining the UPSS - a copy of the specifications for the design, installation and operation of the UPSS.
-If this information is not included, the person responsible can instead provide evidence in the plan of their attempts to obtain this information (see clause 18(5)(c) of the Regulation) - an inventory of employee site induction and incident management training that has been provided to site staff.
+- a loss monitoring system - an incident management procedure for the system - a maintenance schedule for the system - current as-built drawings for the system.
+Where current as-built drawings are not available for a system (e.g. the system is very old and inadequate records have been kept), an approximate diagram of the known layout of the underground structures should be included, noting that 'this is a best approximation' - a plan of the storage site showing the location of the storage system, all buildings and associated infrastructure, all fences and gates, all groundwater monitoring wells (including any codes by which they are designated), and any unsealed ground surfaces and all drainage and services - a list of industry standards that were complied with when designing, installing and operating the UPSS infrastructure - copies of all specifications for the design, installation and modification of the UPSS - an inventory of employee site induction and incident management training that has been undertaken on the site the name, postal address and 24-hour phone number for the person responsible for the UPSS, or, where a body or organisation is responsible, for an individual who is authorised to act on behalf of the company in relation to the control of the system - the street address of the UPSS - land title particulars (such as the lot and DP numbers) of the land on which the UPSS is situated - the name of the person who owns the storage site (if the site owner is different from the person responsible for the UPSS)